gbellamy512/projects/README.md

 This project trains and compares the performance of deep neural network classifiers that use different regularization techniques (batch norm, L1/L2, and dropout).

 ## deep_reinforcement_learning
 This one is the most fun.
-The DRL agent observes a state consisting of down, yards to first, and yards to goal components then chooses to run, pass, or kick a field goal.
-Deep Q-Network (DQN), Fixed DQN, and Double DQN methodologies are tested.
-(Note: the project is functional but needs to be cleaned up to increase readability and further tuning to become more effective).
+The DRL agent observes a state consisting of down, yards to first, and yards to goal components then chooses to run, pass, kick a field goal, or punt.
+Deep Q-Network (DQN), Proximal Policy Optimization (PPO) and Advantage Actor Critic A2C algorithm were tested.
+Stable Baselines3 was used to train the agents and weights and biases was used to monitor and evaluate the training runs.

 ## References
 ### All Projects